MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

 {
   "newErrors": [
     {
-      "first_notice_code": {
+      "noticeCode": "first_notice_code",
         "affectedSourcesCount": 2,
         "affectedSources": [
           {
-            "source_id": "source-id-1",
+            "sourceId": "source-id-1",
-            "source_url": "url to the latest version of the dataset issued by source-id-1" },
+            "sourceUrl": "url to the latest version of the dataset issued by source-id-1" },
           {
-            "source_id": "source-id-2",
+            "sourceId": "source-id-2",
-            "source_url": "url to the latest version of the dataset issued by source-id-2" }
+            "sourceUrl": "url to the latest version of the dataset issued by source-id-2" }
         ],
         "countPerSource": [